team7mysupermon/mySuperMon_Middleware/README.md

 localhost:8999/Login/{MySuperMon Username}/{MySuperMon Password}
 ```

-Must be called as the first API call, or everything else will fail.
+This call must be made as the first API call, or it will not be possible to start or stop a recording.

 Once you have logged in, you can start and stop recordings without having to log in again.

-If the image is ever shut down, when you start it back up, you must log in again.
+If the image is ever shut down, you must log in again when you restart the program.

 ### Start Recording